Alluseri/ai-dungeon-better-farmer/README.md

 # Better ad farmer for AI Dungeon
 A new, better & safe advertisement farmer & bypass for AI Dungeon.

+## Disclaimer
+You will not get banned unless the developers silently update the API and I don't manage to place a warning and update the script in time, OR if you decide to use unsafe mode.
+Keep that in mind.

 ## What's new?
 I added Safe Mode, so you can be completely sure you won't get banned(exceptions apply: see [Disclaimer](#disclaimer)).

 I also *slightly* improved the interface.

-## Disclaimer
-You will not get banned unless the developers silently update the API and I don't manage to place a warning and update the script in time, OR if you decide to use unsafe mode.
-Keep that in mind.
+## Is it working right now?
+Probably.
+If you really aren't sure, feel free to make a GitHub Issue or ask under wherever you found this repository at.
+Google SEO is good, right?

 As a counter fact, I use this on main in unsafe mode with all restrictions lifted and still not banned.